swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 In order to facilitate this capability, we need to:

-- implement ad-hoc synthesis of a type that effectively works like a "stub" that other RPC systems generally source-generate, yet thanks to our actor model we're able to synthesise it in the compiler on demand;
+- implement ad-hoc synthesis of a type that effectively works like a "stub" that other RPC systems generally source-generate, yet thanks to our actor model we're able to synthesize it in the compiler on demand;
 - find a way to invoke `resolve` on such protocol, for example we could offer a global function `resolveDistributedActorProtocol(Greeter.self, using: websocketActorSystem)`

 The `resolveDistributedActorProtocol` method has to be able to check the serialization requirement at compile-time where we invoke the resolve, because the distributed actor protocols don't have to declare a serialization requirement — they can, but they don't have to (and this is by design).